Tony Cargnelli: Managerial career

-In 1927 he went to coach in Italy, firstly at Torino with whom he won the 1927–28 title, having the best offence of the championship with 111 goals scored, players Adolfo Baloncieri with 35 goals and Julio Libonatti with 31, being the top-goalscorers of the league.
-In the following season he finished the Group A of the league on the first place with six points in front of AC Milan, reaching the final of the championship which was played in three legs and lost to Bologna.
+In 1927 he went to coach in Italy, first at Torino where he won the 1927–28 title with the championship's best offense of 111 goals, as players Adolfo Baloncieri with 35 goals and Julio Libonatti with 31 were the league top-scorers.
+In the following season, the team finished first in Group A of the league, six points ahead of AC Milan, reaching the championship final which was played in three legs and lost to Bologna.

-Cargnelli's next move was to sign with Palermo in Serie B, then going at Serie C side Foggia which he helped promote to the second league in the 1932–33 season.
-In the 1933–34 Serie B edition Cargnelli coached Bari, being close to the first promotion of the club to Serie A but lost the promotion final with Sampierdarenese Genova.
+Cargnelli's next move was to sign with Palermo in Serie B. Subsequently, he went to Serie C side Foggia, helping them gain promotion to the second league in the 1932–33 season.
+In the 1933–34 Serie B edition, Cargnelli coached Bari, coming close to promoting the club for the first time to Serie A, but lost the promotion final to Sampierdarenese Genova.

-In 1935, Cargnelli returned to Torino, managing to save the team from relegation and to win the Coppa Italia after a 5–1 win over Alessandria in the final.
-In 1936, he returned for a second spell at Bari, which he kept for two years in Serie A. In 1938 Cargnelli arrived at Ambrosiana-Inter where he worked with international forwards Giuseppe Meazza, Pietro Ferraris and Annibale Frossi, helping the club win for the first time in its history the Coppa Italia in the 1938–39 edition, getting pass Napoli, Livorno and A.S.
-Roma in the campaign, defeating with 2–1 Novara in the final.
-In the following season he won with Ambrosiana-Inter the league title, having three points above Bologna.
-After a third spell at Torino from 1940 until 1942, he went at Liguria and Cuneo, then in 1946 he arrived at Lazio Roma which he led for two seasons.
-In the following years he worked at Lucchese Libertas, Bologna and Alessandria, retiring at age 62 after leading the latter in the 1950–51 Serie C season.
+In 1935, Cargnelli returned to Torino, managing to save the team from relegation and to win the Coppa Italia after a 5–1 victory over Alessandria in the final.
+In 1936, he returned for a second spell at Bari, maintaining their position in Serie A for two years.
+In 1938, Cargnelli arrived at Ambrosiana-Inter where he worked with international forwards Giuseppe Meazza, Pietro Ferraris and Annibale Frossi.
+He helped the club win its first Coppa Italia in the 1938–39 edition, after getting past Napoli, Livorno and A.S.
+Roma in the campaign, defeating Novara 2–1 in the final.
+In the following season, Ambrosiana-Inter won the league title, with a three-point lead over Bologna.
+After a third spell at Torino from 1940 to 1942, he worked for Liguria and then Cuneo.
+In 1946, Cargnelli arrived at Lazio Roma, which he led for two seasons.
+In the following years he worked for Lucchese Libertas, Bologna and Alessandria, retiring at age 62 after leading the latter during the 1950–51 Serie C season.

 Death

-Tony Cargnelli died on 27 June 1974 at age 85.
+Cargnelli died on 27 June 1974 at the age of 85.